cgat-developers/ruffus/doc/tutorials/new_tutorial/decorators_compendium.rst

     For example, in bioinformatics, we might need to find all instances of a set of genes in a different number of species.
 In other words, need to find the :ref:`@product <decorators.product>` of XXX genes in YYY species.

-    Ruffus provides decorators modelled on the "Combinatoric generators" in the Standard Python `itertools  <http://docs.python.org/2/library/itertools.html>`_ library.
+    *Ruffus* provides decorators modelled on the "Combinatoric generators" in the Standard Python `itertools  <http://docs.python.org/2/library/itertools.html>`_ library.

-    To use combinatorics decorators, you have to explicitly include them from Ruffus:
+    To use combinatorics decorators, you have to explicitly include them from *Ruffus*:

     .. code-block:: python